 (1) For purposes of a criminal history background check as established in Section 76-10-526, the only form of photo identification the bureau shall accept is a driver’s license or identification card that may be accessed through the issuing state’s database and verified as a valid form of identification.

 “If the address is not correct on the driver’s license or ID card, Utah does allow any government-issued document to be used as long as it has the current address.
 This could come from a municipality, state, or federal document.
-So there are many documents or letters that could be used for this alternative to the address not being correct.
+There are many documents or letters that could be used for this alternative to the address not being correct.
 The FFL would have to see one of these documents to add to his FFL paperwork in support of a new address.”

-“A city bill would work, but something like Rocky Mountain power would not work because it’s not a government agency.
+“A city bill would work, but something like Rocky Mountain Power would not work because it’s not a government agency.
 If you use taxes or registration, they have to be the current year.”

 If you maintain property (a home) in another state see the FAQ “What constitutes residency in a state” for more information about the ability to purchase firearms in multiple states.